2020 Season Important Information & FAQs

 - There’s a Cancel button on the reservation calendar that is for cancelling an in-progress reservation if you change your mind.

 - Once a reservation is confirmed, you can view it in the My Reservations tab in your account.
 Existing reservations may be cancelled from the My Reservations tab.
 There is also a Cancel a Reservation link on the website menu.
 You can now cancel one family member in your reservation without having to cancel and rebook your entire group.
 To substitute a family member, uncheck the name of the person not going to the pool then check the name of the person who will use the slot.
-Remember, the 3 slots per person limit cannot be shared among family members.
+Remember, the per person limits cannot be shared among family members.

 - As a courtesy to other swimmers, please be sure to cancel reservations if you find that you cannot use them.
 The front desk can also help if you call in advance 301-229-6579.